botomodo/white-rabbit/README.md

 **Freemium** - we don’t charge any fee for launching on our platform

-**Non-custodial** - created projects is 100% governed by creator wallets after launch
+**Non-custodial** - projects are 100% governed by creator wallets after launch

 ### Audience

 Creators and Entrepreneurs are grouped in different market segments which can’t be claimed in the first iteration.
-We focused on two segments in our MVP:
+We focused two segments in our MVP:

-* Patreon bloggers which accept crypto
+* Patreon bloggers that accept crypto
 * Brands which launch NFT promo